Eight reasons to switch from Excel to web-based partner reporting

-With 2021 approaching, we are all entering the planning phase for the new year.
-New programmes, humanitarian response plans and reporting cycles start too and humanitarian organizations worldwide need to decide how to manage securely and efficiently the vast amount of information they will be receiving.
+As new programmes, humanitarian response plans and reporting cycles start, humanitarian organizations worldwide need to decide how to manage securely and efficiently the vast amount of information they will be receiving.

 As programme achievements and response expectations increase, the role of complete and meaningful data comes into the spotlight.
 Data reported at all levels, from the field offices to the regional office or the Headquarters, becomes equally crucial to achieve a comprehensive overview.